-A star ingredient in Southeast Asian cooking, coconut milk might just be the most decadent second-fiddle for your morning cuppa.
-Velvety with a strong tropical flavour, it adds a gorgeously full-bodied mouthfeel and turns your mundane morning cuppa into a luxurious treat for the taste buds (and your tired morning brain).
+Velvety with a strong tropical flavour, coconut milk adds a gorgeously full-bodied mouthfeel and turns your mundane morning cuppa into a luxurious treat for the taste buds (and your tired morning brain).

 Coconut milk, even when unsweetened, has a delicate sweet fragrance and taste which heightens the natural coffee aroma, and mellows out any harsh edges of the brew – the best of both worlds if you prefer no added sugar in your coffee.

 Coconut milk also stands up well to heat, so you do not have to worry about curdling no matter how hot or acidic your coffee is.

 If you shy away from coconut-flavoured desserts, this milk is definitely not for you.

 Coconut milk is also higher in calories and fat (that is the magic ingredient that gives that lovely luxe texture, after all).
 So if you’re watching your waistline, consider something less fatty.
 On the other hand, some proponents of coconut milk claim that the fats help increase satiety and reduce cravings for other snacks.